 - Transportation and storage of household goods and personal items

-When to talk to an accountant or attorney about property taxes:
+When to talk to a professional about property-related taxes

 Rather than talking to your real estate agent, it’s a good idea to go to an accountant or attorney with specific questions, including:

 - Questions about estate taxes or what will happen if/when the property owner dies (in this case, you’d talk to an estate planning attorney instead of a tax attorney)

-- How to structure the ownership of the property — you want to put it in the name of an estate, trust or company, as opposed to your personal name
+- How to structure the ownership of the property — perhaps you want to put it in the name of an estate, trust or company, as opposed to your personal name

 - Buying a property in the US, when you aren’t a US resident or citizen